 Many forms of enforcement are widely available today.
 A range of tactics and practices, of which the DDOS is only the most common, are not confined to any particular segment of society, but available to anyone who might, for instance, download and install a copy of the Low Orbit Ion Cannon (or its predecessor, FloodNet, written by the Electronic Disturbance Theater group in 1994 to flood the Mexican government website with requests in order to send a message of support for the Zapatistas).
 Legal tools like cease-and-desist letters are also routinely used as a tactic of force; even patent litigation can be understood this way when conducted by so-called patent trolls.
 Networked-based forms of disruption are very often simultaneously tactics of invention or inversion—coming into existence in response to the actions of states or corporations.
 Piracy and cracking generally might be said to move from being a tactic of inversion when a vulnerability in a copy-protection scheme is merely demonstrated (e.g. Sklyarov demonstrating holes in the eBook Reader) to a tactic of force when that vulnerability is routinely exploited for gain, protest, or sabotage.

-Figure 3: Stack of Power: an analytic decomposition of hacking practices and how they might relate
+[Figure 3 about here]

 These five practices fit together as one possible description of how “hacking” is part of a topology of power today.
-The software programmer’s metaphor of a “stack” is useful here—in common parlance it refers to a frequently deployed but heterogeneous collection of tools.
+The software programmer’s metaphor of a “stack” is useful here—in common parlance it refers to a frequently deployed but heterogeneous collection of tools, libraries, and interfaces.
 Such tools interface with each other, and can in some cases come to depend on one another (nothing would happen without an operating system in place, but there are many variants available).

 The image of the stack we employ here, however, is meant to provide a basic map of push and pull, of action and reaction, or of provocation and response.
-We intend it to be used to help diagnose certain technical or political thresholds in the recent past of hacking (and we take it as axiomatic, as anthropologists, that hackers are historically situated subjects who experience these thresholds in their own lives and practices under different conditions, despite sharing many technical devices, protocols, and infrastructures).
+We intend it to be used to help diagnose certain technical or political thresholds in the recent past of hacking; and we take it as axiomatic, as anthropologists, that hackers are historically situated subjects who experience these thresholds in their own lives and practices under different conditions, despite sharing many technical devices, protocols, and infrastructures.

 Conclusion